Crowd Counting Considering Network Flow Constraints in Videos: Experimental Results and Analysis

-We implemented the proposed method by using Visual Studio 2010 with Opencv2.4.8 on Windows 7, and utilize PETS2009 datasets\cite{PETS} to assess the performance of the proposed method.
-The PETS 2009 dataset is organized in four sections, but our attention is mainly focused on the section S1 that was used to benchmark algorithms for the ``Person Count and Density Estimation" PETS2009 and 2010 contests.
+Experiments are conducted on three benchmark datasets: PETS2009 dataset ,UCSD dataset and Fudan dataset.
+The PETS 2009 dataset [28] is organized in four sections, but our attention is mainly focused on the section S1 that was used to benchmark algorithms for the ``Person Count and Density Estimation" of PETS2009 and 2010 contests.
 The experimental videos involve two different views captured by using two cameras that contemporaneously acquired the same scene from different points of view.
-We used eight videos of this dataset, namely S1.L1.13-57, S1.L1.13-59, S1.L2.14-06 and S1.L3.14-17 in view 1, and S1.L1.13-57, S1.L2.14-06, S1.L2.14-31 and S3.MF.12-43 in view 2.
-For short, S1.L1.13-57(1), S1.L1.13-59(1), S1.L2.14-06(1), S1.L3.14-17(1), S1.L1.13-57(2),S1.L2.14-06(2), S1.L2.14-31(2), and S3.MF.12-43(2).
+They are eight videos of this dataset, namely S1.L1.13-57, S1.L1.13-59, S1.L2.14-06 and S1.L3.14-17 in view 1, and S1.L1.13-57, S1.L2.14-06, S1.L2.14-31 and S3.MF.12-43 in view 2; which can be denoted as V1, V2, V3, V4, V5 ,V6, V7, and V8 for short.
+The UCSD dataset is introduced by Chan\cite{CABL1} and contains 2000 annotated frames of the pedestrian moving along a walkway.
+The Fudan dataset is proposed by Tan\cite{TBZ} and contains five sequences of 300 frames each, 1500 frames in total.
+It is worth noting that the ground-truths of all datasets are generated by manually counting people in the specified regions in each sampled frame.

-In order to use the proposed method for crowd counting, we had first to train the support vector regressor (SVR).
-The minimum size of the training set needed to achieve an acceptable performance, as the statistical learning theory by Vapnik and Chervonenkis has demonstrated, depends on both the complexity of the problem and the complexity of the estimator.
-The training set was constructed by manually collecting some frames from the video.
-In this paper, we select 30-40 frames from each video for training, and the rest of each is for testing.
-The test has been carried out by comparing actual number of people and the number of people calculated by different algorithms.
-The indices used to report the performance are the Mean Absolute Error (MAE) and the Mean Relative Error (MRE) defined as follows,